lgreco/DataStructures/LabSessions/The CTA/src/readme.md

   * Train route has only 2 stations
   * Train route has 3 or more stations
 * Then write code to remove a station from a route in the first two cases.

+### What to expect next

+These are good topics to explore  but are not required for today's lab session.

+* Discuss how to fix the `contains` deficiency in the arraylist with all the stations.
+Since the list includes `CTAStation` objects, we cannot simply invoke a `contains(String stationName)` on it, to find if a station exists or not before adding a new one.
+For starters, what *is* the deficiency?
+(Challenging topic; associative arrays?).
+* Estimate travel time between stations along a `CTATrainRoute` based on a given average speed for a train (`int averageSpeed`) and the Great Circle distance between the stations.
+Is there a way to make these travel times part of the CTATrainRoute object?
+How?
+* Enhance class with size field.
+* Overload ``add`` to insert a station after a specific station.
+* Reevaluate how stations are compared for similarity (Nirma's observation about different locations with same name, e.g. Grand is on different locations on Blue and Red).
+* Write method to tell if route has loop.
+* Connect two routes
+* Create a junction for two routes (need special station object that allows that.)